MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

     ![Selecting an image to add to a SharePoint page](media/image-library.png)

 - **Office templates**.
 When a user selects to create a new Office file (from Office.com or the Word, Excel, or PowerPoint desktop app), the user can select the tab for your organization to see the templates.
-(To use this feature on Office.com, users need to be assigned a license to Office 365 E3 or E5.
+(Currently this feature is only available for PowerPoint on Office.com, users need to be assigned a license to Office 365 E3 or E5.
 The templates aren't available from the New menu.
 To create a doc from a template, go to Office.com > app start page > Office Template Library.)

     ![Selecting a template in PowerPoint](media/office-template-library.png)